level4/url-shortener-rails/README.md

 While I believe I've ticked the boxes for the coding test, there are many improvements to be made before I would consider this production quality.

-- URL parsing could use a lot of improvement
+- URL parsing could use a lot of improvement.
+Perhaps implement this regex-based approach: https://gist.github.com/dperini/729294
 - the tests, while somewhat adequate, could be improved and better organised
 - user authentication, naturally
 - I am not a fan of presentation logic in models, eg ```Redirect#short_url```.
 I like to move this kind of thing to presenters and would do so if it became more complex
 - pagination in the API section
+- filter headers collected in visits - current saving *all* of them
+- possibly add forwarded-for